 - (a) For all projects proposing private permanent financing, a letter of intent is required.
 This letter must clearly state the term of the permanent loan is at least eighteen (18) years, how the interest rate will be indexed and the current rate at the time of the letter, the amortization period, any prepayment penalties, anticipated security interest in the property and lien position.
-The interest rate must be fixed and no balloon payments may be due for eighteen (18) years.
-The bank must complete a cover letter using the format approved by the Agency, and submit it with the letter of intent. - (b) All projects proposing public permanent financing, binding commitments are required to be submitted by the full application due date.
+The interest rate must be fixed and no balloon payments may be due for eighteen (18) years. - (b) All projects proposing public permanent financing, binding commitments are required to be submitted by the full application due date.
 The Agency may grant a forty-five (45) day extension of this deadline for local governments if requested by the applicant in advance of the full application due date.
 Local governments also must identify the source of funding (e.g. HOME, trust fund).
 All loans must have a fixed interest rate and no balloon payments for at least eighteen (18) years after project completion.
 A binding commitment is defined as a letter, resolution or binding contract from a unit of government.
-The same terms described for the letter of intent (using the format approved by the Agency) from a private lender must be included in the commitment.

-(c) Applications may only include one set of proposed funding sources; the Agency will not consider multiple financial scenarios.
+The same terms described for the letter of intent (using the format approved by the Agency) from a private lender must be included in the commitment. - (c) The Agency may request a letter from a construction lender documenting the loan amount, interest rate, and any origination fees. - (d) Applications may only include one set of proposed funding sources; the Agency will not consider multiple financial scenarios.
 A project will be ineligible for allocation if any of the listed funding sources will not be available in an amount or under the terms described in the application.
 The Agency may waive this limitation if the project otherwise demonstrates financial feasibility.

-7. DEVELOPER/BUILDER FEES
+7. DEVELOPER FEES AND ADDITIONAL CONTINGENCY

-- (a) Developer fees for new construction projects shall be the lesser of \$10,500 per unit or \$800,000 (the maximum for projects with tax-exempt bonds is \$1,500,000). - (b) Developer fees for rehabilitation projects shall be the greater of \$7,500 per unit or twenty five percent (25%) of the PDC description line item for rehabilitation (line 4), but in no event will exceed \$800,000 (the maximum for projects with tax-exempt bonds is \$1,500,000). - (c) Builder's general requirements shall be limited to six percent (6%) of hard costs. - (d) Builder's profit and overhead shall be limited to ten percent (10%) (8% profit, 2% overhead) of total hard costs, including general requirements. - (e) Where an identity of interest exists between the owner and builder, the builder's profit and overhead shall be limited to eight percent (8%) (6% profit, 2% overhead).
+(a) Developer fees for new construction projects shall be the lesser of \$10,500 per unit or \$800,000 (the maximum for projects with tax-exempt bonds is \$1,500,000).

+- (b) Developer fees for rehabilitation projects shall be the greater of \$7,500 per unit or twenty five percent (25%) of the PDC description line item for rehabilitation (line 4), but in no event will exceed \$800,000 (the maximum for projects with tax-exempt bonds is \$1,500,000). - (c) Builder's general requirements shall be limited to six percent (6%) of hard costs. - (d) Builder's profit and overhead shall be limited to ten percent (10%) (8% profit, 2% overhead) of total hard costs, including general requirements. - (e) Where an identity of interest exists between the owner and builder, the builder's profit and overhead shall be limited to eight percent (8%) (6% profit, 2% overhead). - (f) The application may include up to the greater of \$500 per unit or \$30,000 in additional contingency to cover overruns in any project development cost.
+To the extent this amount is not used for cost overruns it may be taken as additional developer fee.